 Where are they from?
 How old are they?
 What do they watch on the TV after a long working day?
 Do they work?
 Are they married with kids or are those teens who have to ask mom for money?

 “You will know what to write about only if you know who you are writing for”, - content manager at EssayTigers claims.
 Creating buyer personas is the best for getting that knowledge (and niche research as well).
 The sales team will be happy to provide you with such data because they usually do it even before the business starts and update the buyer personas as it grows.
-They will tell you about the demographics, interests, locations, and pain points.
-Create a special bond with your content consumers by creating the content that resonates with them, showing that you do understand their struggles and you have solutions for them.

 It is essential that you have consistency.
 You can not post once in a blue moon with no schedule whatsoever and then start posting every day and go back into the cave of no content again.